Last Updated on November 7, 2021 by Danny

 ATA Cases and Drum Trunks

-Drum trunks are made based on the same design principles as ATA cases and are meant to fit an entire drum kit in just a few big cases.
+Drum trunks are made based on the design principles of ATA and are meant to fit an entire drum kit in just a few big cases.
 These are custom-built to your drum sizes, so they can be incredibly expensive.
 However, the cost is worth it for people who tour a lot.

-If you still aren’t sure what ATA cases are, these are the tough cases with aluminum edges, locking latches, and vinyl-over-wood constructions.
+If you still aren’t sure what these ATA model cases are, these are the extra tough cases made of extra tough materials.
+They without question offer the best protection you can get.
+They have aluminum edges, locking latches, and vinyl-over-wood constructions.
 They will look unbreakable because they are pretty much unbreakable.

 Road Cases with Casters

-These are nothing but ATA cases with wheels.
+These are nothing but ATA cases with integrated wheels(some even have locking casters).
 They are just great at protecting your drums, but it does come at a significant cost.
 There is a reason why touring drummers tend to use road cases for their drums.
 There only downside other than the cost is that you will mostly need a trailer of some sort to transport these cases.